-As of August 21, cumulative passage is 14,662 Chinook salmon, which is below the cumulative average of 51,611 fish for this date.
+This project transitioned to counting fall chum salmon on August 28.
+The preliminary inseason cumulative passage was 15,304 Chinook salmon, which was below the cumulative average of 51,688 fish.
 The Eagle sonar project is used to assess the number of Canadian-origin Chinook and fall chum salmon that enter Canada.
 End of season sonar estimates will be used, along with other information, to calculate total border passage and escapement in Canada.